Agriculture and Food Security Strategy Advisory Panel

 Recognising the need to respond to the global challenge of securing sustainable supplies of food for a growing population from the same or less land, and with fewer inputs of water, energy and nutrients, while minimising adverse environmental impacts BBSRC has identified food security ("bioscience for a sustainable supply of sufficient, affordable, nutritious and safe food") as one of three strategic research priorities in the Council's Strategic Plan for 2010-2015 and its associated Delivery Plan for 2011-2015.

-This panel serves in an advisory capacity to BBSRC to assist in formulating its strategy for food security.
+This panel serves in an advisory capacity to BBSRC to assist in formulating its strategy for agriculture and food security.

 Professor Christine Williams OBE (Chair) - University of Reading